Alec Halaby: Early life

-Halaby is from Madison, Wisconsin, and was born in 1986 or 1987.
+Halaby is from Madison, Wisconsin, and was born in 1987.
 He attended Madison Memorial High School where he played for the football team as a quarterback, being a starter as a senior.
 He later studied English at Harvard University, where he graduated in 2009.

 Executive career

 Halaby became interested in analytics after a stint with the website Football Outsiders.
 While in college, he emailed all 32 National Football League (NFL) teams looking for a job, and he received a response from Howie Roseman of the Philadelphia Eagles.
 He joined the team as an intern in 2007.
 Working with the football operations department, he returned for a second year as an intern in 2009, then was hired full-time in 2010 to the position of player personnel analyst.
 He then was promoted to the title of special assistant to the general manager in 2012.

 Halaby was described as an "instrumental figure in the front office at implementing data-driven principles."
 Roseman called Halaby a "safeguard" and said he often went to him for advice and research on players to potentially sign.
 His biography on the team website notes that he "has focused on player evaluation, roster management, and resource allocation, with a particular emphasis on integrating traditional and analytical methods in decision-making."

 Halaby was given the position of vice president of football operations and strategy in 2016.
 He won a Super Bowl title in the 2017 season when the Eagles defeated the New England Patriots in Super Bowl LII.
 He received another promotion in 2022, to assistant general manager.
+Halaby stepped down following the 2026 NFL draft on April 29, 2026.

 Halaby has been interviewed by several teams as a general manager candidate, including the Carolina Panthers and Washington Commanders in 2024, and the New York Jets in 2025.